Free checklist

 The question: will it survive production?

 Most WebRTC projects don't fail on code.
-They fail on decisions made early that nobody revisits, where "we'll figure it out later" quietly becomes a six-figure line item.
+They fail on decisions made early that nobody revisits - where "we'll figure it out later" quietly becomes a six-figure line item.

 What's inside

-Each item is framed around a single question your team should be able to answer.
-If they can't, you've just found your next sprint.
+15 decisions.
+Each one framed as a question your team should be able to answer.

 Who it's for